Progressive Conservative Party of Canada: Kim Campbell and decline

-Merger with Alliance
+Merger

-The rise of the Reform Party/Canadian Alliance was doubtless damaging to the Tories, though there remains some debate as to the precise degree.
-Many observers argue that from 1993 to 2003 the "conservative" vote was split between the two parties, allowing Liberal candidates to win ridings formerly considered to be Tory strongholds.
+The rise of the Reform Party/Canadian Alliance was doubtless damaging to the Tories.
+Many observers argue that for over ten years, from 1993 to 2004, the "conservative" vote was split between the two parties, allowing Liberal candidates to win ridings that were previously considered safe for the Tories, made possible by a first-past-the-post electoral system.
 This assessment led to the growth of the United Alternative movements of the late 1990s.
-Others insisted that a legitimate ideological gulf existed between the more ideological Alliance and the more moderate Red Tory-influenced PC Party, pointing to surveys that indicated many Tory voters would rather select the Liberals as their second choice rather than the Alliance.
+Others insisted that a legitimate ideological gulf existed between the more ideological Alliance and the more moderate Red Tory-influenced PC Party, pointing to surveys that indicated many Tory voters would rather select the Liberals as their second choice than the Alliance.
 This seemed to be particularly born out in Ontario.
 The Liberals won all but one seat in that province in 1993 and 1997, and all but two in 2000—an era that was dominated by the provincial Tories.
 This was largely because many former bellwether ridings in suburban Toronto (known as "the 905", after its area code) turned almost solidly Liberal for most of the 1990s at the federal level while supporting the Tories at the provincial level.

 Charest stepped down from the leadership in 1998 to become leader of the Quebec Liberal Party.
 Former leader Joe Clark returned to the post in a vote in which all party members were eligible to cast ballots, instead of a traditional leadership convention.
 A point system allocated each riding 100 points to be distributed among the candidates by proportional representation according to votes cast by party members in the riding.
-(This same system was used by the Conservative Party of Canada in 2004.)
+This same system was used by the Conservative Party of Canada in 2004.
 In the 2000 election Clark was able to garner the 12 seats necessary for official party status, but no more.